nativelibs4java/Scalaxy/README.md

 *   Easy to express AOP-style rewrites (to add or remove logs, runtime checks, etc...)
 *   Add your own warnings and errors to scalac in a few lines!

-# Usage with sbt
+# Usage

+The preferred way to use Scalaxy is with Sbt 0.12.1 and the [sbt-scalaxy](http://github.com/ochafik/sbt-scalaxy) Sbt plugin, but the `Examples` subfolder demonstrates how to use it [with Maven or with Sbt but without `sbt-scalaxy`](https://github.com/ochafik/Scalaxy/tree/master/Examples/UsageWithMavenOrWithoutSbtPlugin).

-To compile your sbt-0.12.1+ project with Scalaxy's compiler plugin and default compilets, make sure your `build.sbt` file looks like this (see `Examples/UsageWithoutSbtPlugin`):
+To compile your Sbt project with Scalaxy's compiler plugin and default compilets:
+*   Put the following in `project/plugins.sbt` (or in `~/.sbt/plugins/build.sbt` for global setup):

+    resolvers += Resolver.sonatypeRepo("snapshots")

+    addSbtPlugin("com.nativelibs4java" % "sbt-scalaxy" % "0.3-SNAPSHOT")

+*   Make your `build.sbt` look like this:

 	scalaVersion := "2.10.0-RC1"

-	resolvers += Resolver.sonatypeRepo("snapshots")

-	autoCompilerPlugins := true
+	autoCompilets := true

-	addCompilerPlugin("com.nativelibs4java" %% "scalaxy" % "0.3-SNAPSHOT")

-	scalacOptions += "-Xplugin-require:Scalaxy"

-If you want to use other compilets than the default ones, please use [sbt-scalaxy](http://github.com/ochafik/sbt-scalaxy) (see `Examples/UsageWithSbtPlugin`).
+	addDefaultCompilets()

+See a full example in [Scalaxy/Examples/UsageWithSbtPlugin](https://github.com/ochafik/Scalaxy/tree/master/Examples/UsageWithSbtPlugin).

 To see what's happening: